yugr/Lalambda/21/talk.md

 Runtime analysis project contains of three main "parts":
   * spec: an invariant that we want to check
-  * instrumentation: a way to verify that invariant is preserved during execution
+  * instrumentation (aka monitor): a way to verify that invariant is preserved during execution
-  * test corpus: input data which we run checker through
+  * test corpus: input data which we run the checker through

 New successful checkers are created by innovating in any of the three components.